Jeadie/Jeadie.github.io/reading.md

  - Permanent Record by Edward Snowden
  - South from Granada by Gerald Brenan
  - The Assault by Harry Mulisch
+ - Burmese Days by George Orwell
+ - To Kill a Mockingbird by Harper Lee

 ### In 2019:
 - Meditations by Marcus Arelius